akleemans/series-downloader/README.md

 It will automatically download the latest episodes of the specified series (of the current season).

-For each TV show, a separate folder is created, and after downloading you should put the files there, so that the script can recognise what's missing.
+For each TV show, a separate folder is created, and after downloading you should put the files there, so that the script can recognize what's missing.

 ## How it works
 For each show, a query to http://www.tvrage.com/ is sent to check the latest episode.